-• Up to \$600 Carer Supplement will be paid to recipients of Carer Allowance for each person being cared for.
+Up to \$600 Carer Supplement will be paid to recipients of Carer Allowance for each person being cared for.
 An additional \$600 Carer Supplement will be paid where a recipient is also in receipt of one of the above Centrelink or Service Pensions.
 This means some carers will qualify for two or more Carer Supplement payments.

-Austudy Basic conditions of eligibility
+AustudyBasic conditions of eligibility

-To qualify for Austudy, a person must be undertaking qualifying study or a full-time Australian Apprentices qualifying study or a full-time Australian Apprenticeship and be aged 25 or over.
+To qualify for Austudy, a person must be undertaking qualifying study or a full-time Australian Apprenticeship and be aged 25 or over.